Azure/kubeflow-labs/4-helm/README.md

 ## Summary

 In this module you will learn :
-* What is Helm and to use it
+* What is Helm and how to use it
 * What is a Chart and how to create one

 ## Context

-As you saw in the second module [Kubernetes Basics and cluster created](../2-kubernetes) the default way to deploy objects in Kubernetes is by using `yaml` files.
+As you saw in the second module [Kubernetes Basics and cluster created](../2-kubernetes), the default way to deploy objects in Kubernetes is by using `yaml` files.

-For example, if you we want to deploy a `pod` running `nginx` and then make it available from a external IP using a `service` you will need to describe at least those two objects such as :
+For example, if we want to deploy a `pod` running `nginx` and then make it available from an external IP using a `service` you will need to describe at least these two objects such as :

 Deployment :
 ```yaml